 The study of Geography also develops many transferable skills that form the basis of life-long learning.
 Geographers are independent thinkers who are able to critically analyse and respond to issues, data or ideas they are presented with in a systematic and informed way.
 These skills prepare students well for university and make them highly desirable employees in whatever field they choose to pursue.
 Geography graduates can be found in every area of the economy; from the arts through charity work to the Civil Service and the City.

-The new OCR A Level course runs over two years and be examined in three exams at the end of Year 13; in addition to one piece of coursework as detailed below.
+The OCR A Level course runs over two years and be examined in three exams at the end of Year 13; in addition to one piece of coursework as detailed below.

 Assessment